BrickMMO/tasks/project-pitch.markdown

 ### Useless Website

 Or you can create a [Useless Website](https://theuselessweb.com/) as an individual.
-Try to come up with an idea that is quirky but somewhat related to the Web Development inductry.
+Try to come up with an idea that is quirky but somewhat related to the Web Development industry.

 If done correctly this can make a great portfolio piece.
 I would recommend aiming for something like one of the following Useless Websites: